What usually happens at my first appointment?

 Can I use my Private Health Care Cover and Medicare at the same time?

 Medicare Rebates and Private Health Care cover cannot be claimed at the same time.
 However, Private Health Care cover may be used, say, instead of a GP Mental Health Care Treatment Plan or when therapy extends beyond the ten Medicare rebated sessions.
 Contact your private health fund to find out your entitlements.

-Can I book directly with psychologist without seeing a GP or having a mental health care plan?
+Can I book directly with A psychologist without seeing a GP or having a mental health care plan?

 Can I go directly to a psychologist to receive treatment through Medicare?

-Yes if you have mental health care plan and are paying in excess of the Medicare benefit for the items under this initiative.
+Yes if you have mental health treatment plan and are paying in excess of the Medicare benefit for the items under this initiative.
 These out of pocket expenses will count towards your Medicare Safety Net.

 Can I speak to my psychologist during a crisis?

 Your Psychologist is not able to offer a crisis or immediate response service.
 In an Emergency Dial 000, Lifeline 13 11 14 or the Acute Care Mental Health Team on 1300 767 155 or 5456900 (24 hours).
-We can only work with clients within scheduled appointment sessions and are unable to provide treatment or therapy by text message or email or telephone.
+We can only work with clients within a scheduled appointment and are unable to provide treatment or therapy by text message or email or telephone.